 As the name suggests, it spans 185 million years of geological history; the area around Lulworth Cove contains a fossil forest, and at Lyme Regis, dozens of different rock strata have been identified.
 But mainly, it's one of our best UK staycations as it’s just an utterly glorious place for a stroll or a sunbathing session.

 Where to stay: The Castle Inn in West Lulworth started life as a traditional, thatched-roof hostelry in the 16th century, and today features 12 individually designed bedrooms, a relaxing bar and a popular restaurant, just five minutes away from Lulworth Cove itself.

 Fancy embarking on a Scotland road trip this year?
-Make sure that the beautiful Aberdeenshire is on your list of best UK staycations.
+Make sure that Aberdeenshire is on your list—it's one of the most beautiful places in Scotland.
 There's something magical about a trip to the Scottish Highlands.
 Always inspiring awe and wonder, it's unlike any other place on earth.
 This part of the highlands is the perfect destination for discovering Scotland's rich history, housing the historic counties of Aberdeenshire and Kincardineshire, as well as part of Banffshire.
 You're never far from the water in lush Aberdeenshire, with a number of rivers running through the area, including the River Dee, River Don, and River Deveron as well.
 It's also the best place in Scotland to spot dolphins!